Last updated: 1 June 2026 by Judith

 - Use mixed spice or allspice in place of cinnamon.

-Tips
+Tips and troubleshooting

 - If you add substantially more dry ingredients (nuts, seeds, etc) you may need to add more liquid ingredients (mashed banana, honey or date purée).